puzzmo-com/blog.puzzmo.com/content/posts/2024/05/26/sdl-codegen/index.md

 As you might have guessed, it was not enough for me.

+What were my biggest issues?

+- The runtime description was not accurate enough.
+I'd end up with code which compiles, but crashes at runtime because types end up being an any.
+- TypeScript error messages in my resolvers were too abstract.
+- The types were so big because they included too much information, making it hard to call the resolvers like functions in my tests.

 ## Introducing SDL Codegen

 To folks who know what it means to use [Relay](https://relay.dev/), I describe [sdl-codegen](https://github.com/puzzmo-com/sdl-codegen) as Relay-like codegen.
 At its core, the codegen takes three things into account: